sd2020spring/toolbox-computer-vision-jasperkatzban/README.md

 # ToolBox-ComputerVision

-Image Processing and Computer Vision Project Toolbox starter code
+Completed Image Processing and Computer Vision Project Toolbox code

-Instructions are on the [the toolbox page](https://sd2020spring.github.io/toolboxes/image-processing).
+Original instructions are on the [the toolbox page](https://sd2020spring.github.io/toolboxes/image-processing).